 - Rubidoux High School, Concert Hall Schematic Design, Riverside, California

-- San Francisco State University, Creative Arts Replacement Building, San Francisco, California
+- San Francisco State University, Liberal and Creative Arts Building, San Francisco, California

 - The Hamlin School, San Francisco, California